ninux/intro/tips/tips.md

 # Lab overview
 * Make a sheet with all labs to checkmark them.
 Add notes beside for questions, problems and hints for the exam preparation.

+# PID controls overview
+* Make a sheet with a summary of the PID controls